PVHL/Woas/Woas2/README.md

 * Fourth and final version (2.3) will add a few Woas 2 page apps (Journal, Passwords, To-do lists, etc.), throw in some new macros, and complete work on the help/tutorial plugin and content.

-* I am working on starting a related project called SHOWER: Social Heuristics Optimizing World Environment Realizer (not yet online).
+* I am working on starting a related project called SHOWER: Social Heuristics Optimizing World Environment Reifier (not yet online).
 Shower is my priority, but much of this Woas completion work will be of use in Shower, I hope.

 Cheers, Paul pvhl.